LastStep/Rubix-Cube/README.md

 - Real-time visualization of Rubik's Cube moves and rotations.
 - Utilizes **PyQtGraph** for a smooth and interactive 3D experience.
-- Numpy for data manupulation.
+- **Numpy** for data manupulation.
+- Basic Algorithm to perform a specifc set of moves.

 ## Demonstration